senacor/Tutorials-Microservices/hints/stage-05-AccountingService/README.md

 }
 ```

 For the saving an account the customer ID is provided.
 Note that you should not verify if the customer exists (using the customer endpoint of the customer project) yet.
-This will be done in the next stage.
+This will be done by using a feign client in the next stage.
 In the reference solution we defined a TODO for this:

 ```Java
 @Override